Cleopatra (1963 film)

-Cleopatra is a 1963 American epic historical drama film directed by Joseph L. Mankiewicz from a screenplay by Mankiewicz, Ranald MacDougall and Sidney Buchman, adapted from the 1957 book The Life and Times of Cleopatra by Carlo Maria Franzero, and from histories by Plutarch, Suetonius, and Appian.
+Cleopatra is a 1963 American epic historical drama film directed by Joseph L. Mankiewicz, who co-wrote the screenplay with Ranald MacDougall and Sidney Buchman, adapted from the 1957 book The Life and Times of Cleopatra by Carlo Maria Franzero, and from histories by Plutarch, Suetonius, and Appian.
 The film stars Elizabeth Taylor in the eponymous role, along with Richard Burton, Rex Harrison, Roddy McDowall and Martin Landau.
 It chronicles the struggles of the young queen Cleopatra VII of Egypt to resist the imperial ambitions of Rome.

 Walter Wanger had long contemplated producing a biographical film about Cleopatra.
 In 1958, his production company partnered with Twentieth Century Fox to produce the film.
-Following an extensive casting search, Elizabeth Taylor signed on to portray the title role for a record-setting salary of $1 million.
+Following an extensive casting search, Taylor signed on to portray the title role for a record-setting salary of $1 million.
 Rouben Mamoulian was hired as director, and the script underwent numerous revisions from Nigel Balchin, Dale Wasserman, Lawrence Durrell, and Nunnally Johnson.
-Principal photography began at Pinewood Studios on September 28, 1960, but Taylor's health problems delayed further filming.
+Principal photography began at Pinewood Studios in September 1960, but Taylor's health problems delayed further filming.
 Production was suspended in November after it had gone over budget with only ten minutes of usable footage.

 Mamoulian resigned as director and was replaced by Mankiewicz, who had directed Taylor in Suddenly, Last Summer (1959).
 Production was re-located to Cinecittà, where filming resumed on September 25, 1961, without a finished shooting script.
 During filming, a personal scandal made worldwide headlines when it was reported that co-stars Taylor and Richard Burton had an adulterous affair.
 Filming wrapped on July 28, 1962, and further reshoots were made from February to March 1963.
 With the estimated production costs totaling $31 million (not counting the $5 million spent on the aborted British shoot), the film became the most expensive film ever made up to that point and nearly bankrupted the studio.
 The cost of distribution, print and advertising expenses added a further $13 million to Fox's costs.